Belarus: Government and politics

-Belarus, by constitution, is a presidential republic with separation of powers, governed by a president and the National Assembly.

-Under Lukashenko, Belarus has been considered an autocracy where power is ultimately concentrated in the hands of the president, elections are not free and judicial independence is weak.
+Belarus, by the constitution, is a semi-presidential republic with separation of powers, governed by a president and the National Assembly.
+However, Belarus has been led by a highly centralized and authoritarian government, and has often been described as "Europe's last dictatorship" and president Alexander Lukashenko as "Europe's last dictator" by some media outlets, politicians and authors.
+Belarus has been considered an autocracy where power is ultimately concentrated in the hands of the president, elections are not free and judicial independence is weak.
+The Council of Europe removed Belarus from its observer status since 1997 as a response for election irregularities in the November 1996 constitutional referendum and parliament by-elections.
+Readmission of the country into the council is dependent on the completion of benchmarks set by the council, including the improvement of human rights, rule of law, and democracy.
+A delegation still participates in the Parliamentary Assembly of the Council of Europe activities.

 The term for each presidency is five years.
 Under the 1994 constitution, the president could serve for only two terms as president, but a change in the constitution in 2004 eliminated term limits.
-Alexander Lukashenko has been the president of Belarus since 1994.
+Lukashenko has been President of Belarus since 1994.
 In 1996, Lukashenko called for a controversial vote to extend the presidential term from five to seven years, and as a result the election that was supposed to occur in 1999 was pushed back to 2001.
 The referendum on the extension was denounced as a "fantastic" fake by the chief electoral officer, Viktar Hanchar, who was removed from the office for official matters only during the campaign.
 The National Assembly is a bicameral parliament comprising the 110-member House of Representatives (the lower house) and the 64-member Council of the Republic (the upper house).

 The House of Representatives has the power to appoint the prime minister, make constitutional amendments, call for a vote of confidence on the prime minister, and make suggestions on foreign and domestic policy.
 The Council of the Republic has the power to select various government officials, conduct an impeachment trial of the president, and accept or reject the bills passed by the House of Representatives.
-Each chamber has the ability to veto any law passed by local officials if it is contrary to the constitution.
+Each chamber can veto any law passed by local officials if it is contrary to the Constitution.

 The government includes a Council of Ministers, headed by the prime minister and five deputy prime ministers.
 The members of this council need not be members of the legislature and are appointed by the president.
 The judiciary comprises the Supreme Court and specialized courts such as the Constitutional Court, which deals with specific issues related to constitutional and business law.
 The judges of national courts are appointed by the president and confirmed by the Council of the Republic.
 For criminal cases, the highest court of appeal is the Supreme Court.
 The Belarusian Constitution forbids the use of special extrajudicial courts.